Autumn Seminar Speakers

 Piet Van Hove

-Senior Policy Advisor for Internationalisation, University of Antwerp
+President EAIE & Senior Policy Adviser for Internationalisation, University of Antwerp

-Piet Van Hove is a Senior Policy Advisor for Internationalisation at the University of Antwerp and currently serves as the Vice President of the European Association for International Education (EAIE), the European centre for expertise, networking and resources in the internationalisation of higher education.
+Piet Van Hove is a Senior Policy Advisor for Internationalisation at the University of Antwerp and currently serves as the President of the European Association for International Education (EAIE), the European centre for expertise, networking and resources in the internationalisation of higher education.
 The EAIE is the largest organisation in Europe serving the needs of practitioners in international higher education.
-Piet is the incoming EAIE President for 2022-24.

 Piet holds a Master of Laws from the University of Antwerp and has been active in internationalisation of higher education since 1995, working in the areas of student and staff mobility, development cooperation, services for international staff and students, international educational projects and strategic networking.